theEvilReaper/DartPoet/docs/topics/placeholders.md

 ### Nullable Types

-The written code for Dart should ideally be Null-Safety.
+The written code for Dart should ideally be [Null-Safe](https://dart.dev/null-safety).
 Specifically, this means avoiding values that can be null.
 However, it is still possible to define variables as nullable.
 When creating parameters or variables, one must explicitly state that the value can be nullable.